Tactical nuclear weapon: Roles in nuclear strategy

+Threats of use

 Russian invasion of Ukraine

-During the Russian invasion of Ukraine, there has been constant speculation about whether Russia's president Vladimir Putin will use a tactical nuclear weapon either against Ukraine or in a demonstration strike over unpopulated areas, given that the course of the war does not seem favorable to what the Kremlin anticipated, and several members of the Russian government have threatened the use of nuclear weapons.
+During the Russian invasion of Ukraine, there was speculation in 2022 about whether Russia's president Vladimir Putin would use a tactical nuclear weapon either against Ukraine or in a demonstration strike over unpopulated areas, and several members of the Russian government have threatened the use of nuclear weapons.

 On 25 March 2023, President Putin announced the stationing of tactical nuclear weapons in Belarus.
 Russia would maintain control of the weapons.
 As of May 2023 the weapons are a small number of Iskander missile warheads.
 Russia planned to finish a “storage facility” for tactical nuclear weapons by July 1.
 President Putin told Russian state television: "There is nothing unusual here either…Firstly, the United States has been doing this for decades.
 They have long deployed their tactical nuclear weapons on the territory of their allied countries."
 In December 2023, Belarusian president Alexander Lukashenko announced that the nuclear weapons deliveries were completed that October.

-In May 2024, Vladimir Putin announced that Russia would be holding drills with tactical nuclear weapons, days after responding to comments from senior Western officials.
+In May 2024, Putin announced that Russia would be holding drills with tactical nuclear weapons, days after responding to comments from senior Western officials.

+2025 India–Pakistan crisis

+Between 23 April and 10 May 2025, a crisis emerged between India and Pakistan, sparked by the killing of 26 tourists by the militants in Kashmir.
+On 9 May After days of sharply escalating cross-border air strikes, Prime Minister Shehbaz Sharif convened Pakistan's National Command Authority, the governmental body responsible for decisions regarding its nuclear weapons capabilities.
+Analysts have since identified the move as an example of nuclear signaling, leveraging Pakistan's implicit TNW strategy to communicate within the crisis.